 Increases in average gift (as a combination of ticket sales and donations) and response rates across 2020 and 2021 has meant that the average banked per name mailed (that is total ticket sales and donations divided by the number of warm raffle players mailed) has seen a significant increase.
 2021 is 15% higher than 2019!

-Interestingly, if we look at the average ask against the average gift, the ask reduced during 2020 and 2021 but the gift has risen regardless.
+Examining the average ask against the average gift, the ask reduced during 2020 and 2021 but the gift has risen regardless.
 We can therefore surmise that the swell of giving is not linked to an increased ask but rather a desire to give and support through additional donations.

 Anecdotally, and as a result of recommendations from the Woods Valldata team for their charity partner campaigns, there’s more focus on stewardship in raffle – to retain those hard-sought players.
 This might be through tactics to increase play-again rates in the next ask, reactivate lapsing players, or simply sending a more thoughtful and considered thank you communication.

-Alternatives to cold data mailings include Partially Addressed Mail (PAM) and door drops, which have also proven effective for many charities and worth exploring with test cells.
+Alternatives to cold data mailings include partially addressed mail (PAM) and door drops, which have also proven effective for many charities and worth exploring with test cells.

-What’s more, the percentage of online play for raffle is increasing year-on-year with a 77% uplift in online response and 18% increase in online gift between 2019 and 2021.
+What’s more, the percentage of online play for raffle is increasing year-on-year, with a 77% uplift in online response and 18% increase in online gift between 2019 and 2021.